Dangerous & Defective Products

-Various causes of injury include defects in manufacturing or design, errors in labeling or omissions of warnings regarding possible risks or side effects.
-If they are not constructed or transported correctly, consumer products may be dangerous or defective (think cribs, strollers and children’s toys, foods and drinks, medicine and clothing).
+Various causes of injury include defects in manufacturing or design, errors in labeling, or omissions of warnings regarding possible risks or side effects.
+If they are not constructed or transported correctly, consumer products may be dangerous or defective (think cribs, strollers and children’s toys, food and drink, medicine and clothing).

 Claims related to product liability are complicated, especially regarding where in the process of bringing a product to the consumer the defect appears.
 The team at Whiting Law is familiar with product liability laws and is committed to holding those responsible for dangerous products and defects accountable.

 It’s an unpleasant thing to consider, but it’s nevertheless true that, by using (or ingesting) a dangerous or defective product, consumers can experience injuries or death.
 Avoid the added stresses of not knowing how to proceed or not understanding your rights and legal options.
-Contact us, and we will discuss your case with you and determine whether compensation is warranted because of your experience with a product that is dangerous or defective
+Contact us, and the Whiting Law firm will discuss your case with you and determine whether compensation is warranted because of your experience with a product that is dangerous or defective.